Ayanda-D/rabbitmq-connection-mower/README.md

 ## Limitations ##

 The plugin is intended for idle, non-multiplexed AMQP connections. i.e. only connections with single channels may be closed when idle for periods of time exceeding `channel_max_idle_t`.
-Multiplexed connections may reflect inaccuracies on the instantaneous measurements on the idleness of channels, and subsequently, the connections.
+Multiplexed connections may reflect inaccuracies on the aggregate instantaneous measurements carried out for the idleness of channels, and subsequently, the parent connections.

 ## LICENSE ##